alpinedev51/mma-elo-engine-py/README.md

 #### Intuitive Understanding

-To understand ELO intuitively, think of it as a way to gauge a player's skill relative to their opponents.
+To understand Elo intuitively, think of it as a way to gauge a player's skill relative to their opponents.
 When a player wins against a higher-rated opponent, their rating increases significantly because it indicates a strong performance.
 Conversely, if a lower-rated player loses to a higher-rated one, their rating decreases less dramatically.
 This dynamic system allows for quick adjustments based on recent performances, providing a more accurate representation of skill over time.

 For example, if Fighter A (rated 1600) beats Fighter B (rated 1400), Fighter A’s rating will increase significantly, while Fighter B’s will decrease, reflecting the outcome of the match.

-#### Why is ELO Useful?
+#### Why is Elo Useful?

-ELO ratings offer several benefits:
+Elo ratings offer several benefits:

 1. **Dynamic and Reflective**: The ratings adjust based on recent performances, making them a current and relevant measure of skill.

-2. **Comparative Ranking**: ELO allows for easy comparison between fighters or players, making it easier for fans and organizations to assess matchups.
+2. **Comparative Ranking**: Elo allows for easy comparison between fighters or players, making it easier for fans and organizations to assess matchups.

 3. **Encourages Competition**: The system encourages players to compete against others with similar ratings, promoting fairer and more exciting matches.

-4. **Widely Recognized**: The ELO system is well-known and respected across various sports, making it a trusted measure for fans, analysts, and fighters alike.
+4. **Widely Recognized**: The Elo system is well-known and respected across various sports, making it a trusted measure for fans, analysts, and fighters alike.

-By incorporating ELO ratings into your MMA database, you provide users with a powerful tool to evaluate fighters' performances and skill levels, enhancing the overall experience of interacting with your data.
+By incorporating Elo ratings into your MMA database, you provide users with a powerful tool to evaluate fighters' performances and skill levels, enhancing the overall experience of interacting with your data.

 ## Data Flow Diagram